 Business Casual Interview Attire Female (Bag or Tote)

-My number one tip for selecting a bag to bring to an interview is to select one that is large enough to hold your stuff (think: copies of your resume and references, portfolios, notepads, phone, etc.).
+My number one tip for selecting a bag to bring to an interview is to choose one large enough to hold your stuff (think: copies of your resume and references, portfolios, notepads, phone, etc.).

-Make sure that your bag is well organized, as you don’t want to appear disorganized by rummaging through it to find something.
+Make sure that your bag is well organized.
+You don’t want to appear disorganized by rummaging through it to find something.

-It should go without saying that gym bags, duffel bags, and plastic bags are all not appropriate for an interview.
+It should go without saying that gym, duffel, and plastic bags are inappropriate for an interview.

-A stylish laptop bag, satchel bag or classic tote are all great options.
+A stylish laptop bag, satchel bag, or classic tote is a great option.

 See Also